 Flowers for a Pastel Easter Tablescape

-For a pastel look, choose flowers with similar pale hues.
-For this table, I wanted pink and yellow as the dominant colors.
-After finding some pink and yellow roses, I added pink tulips, pink spider Gerber Daisies, and pink lilies.
-Then I included peach-colored roses and a few fuchsia-colored stock flowers.
-The types of flowers also contribute to the look of the table.
-For instance, wildflowers will give the table a more casual look.
-Use a crock, galvanized tin, or a reclaimed wood box for a country look.
+For a soft pastel aesthetic, I selected flowers in similar light hues.
+For this arrangement, I chose pink and yellow as the main colors.
+I incorporated pink and yellow roses, along with pink tulips, pink spider Gerber daisies, and pink lilies.
+To add depth, I included peach-colored roses and a few fuchsia stock flowers.
+The choice of flower types also influences the overall vibe of the table—wildflowers, for example, would create a more relaxed, casual appearance.
+If you want a rustic feel, consider using a crock, galvanized tin, or a reclaimed wooden box for your arrangement.

 Small Arrangements